 Source: New York Laws On Knives

-Lastly, California has perhaps some of the most restrictive laws when it comes to knife ownership and they focus on blade length, type, and concealment.
+Lastly, California has perhaps some of the most restrictive laws regarding knife ownership, and they focus on blade length, type, and concealment.

 Secondly, all fixed blade knives must be stored in plain sight.
-Therefore, if you plan on wearing a boot knife in California, it should be worn on the outside of your clothing and/or boot in order to be considered legal.
+Therefore, if you plan to wear a boot knife in California, it should be worn on the outside of your clothing and/or boot to be considered legal.

 Source: California Laws On Knives